mVentory/MVentory_S3CDN/README.md

 5. Switch to the website level.

-6. Enter the website prefix, if any.
+6. _Enter the website prefix (or is this folder name in the S3 bucket??), if any.
 Enter only the prefix, e.g. `shop1`.
-Do not enter the rest of the path.
+Do not enter the rest of the path._

-7. Save
+7. Save config.

 8. Press on _Upload placeholders_ button to generate standard magento image placeholders of the specified dimensions and upload them to S3.

-9. Switch to _General/Web_ tab and enter the URL of the bucket into _Base Media URL_ text boxes in _Secure_ and _Unsecure_ section.
+9. Switch to _General/Web_ tab.
+Enter the URL of the bucket into _Base Media URL_ text boxes in _Secure_ and _Unsecure_ section.
 We recommend using a CloudFront URL.
 Examples:

 `https://s3.amazonaws.com/amn34/` for direct S3 access